-It is policy of the Munster Agricultural Society to provide adequate PPE to all staff.
+It is the policy of the Munster Agricultural Society to provide adequate PPE to all staff:

-- 7.13.1 Stewards on traffic duty will be issued with yellow reflective jackets with MAS on the Back - 7.13.2 Safety Stewards will wear red safety jackets with MAS Safety Officer on the Back - 7.13.3 Stewards responsible for animals will wear hi-vis vests with MAS on the back.
+- 1. Stewards on traffic duty will be issued with yellow reflective jackets with MAS on the back - 2.
+Safety Stewards will wear red safety jackets with MAS Safety Officer on the back - 3.
+Stewards responsible for animals will wear hi-vis vests with MAS on the back